Super Besse – A hidden gem and well worth a visit!

 Located around 4 hours west of the traditional French alpine reports Super Besse is a hidden gem.

-Given its relative low altitude The approach to the resort is akin to a leisurely drive in wales with not a switch back or hair raising mountain clinging road in sight.
-Getting into the village does not require nerves or steel and when we arrived snow chains and winter tyres were not needed.
+Given its relatively low altitude, The approach to the resort is akin to a leisurely drive in wales with not a switchback or hair raising mountain clinging road in sight.
+Getting into the village does not require nerves of steel and when we arrived snow chains and winter tyres were not needed.

 Major Selling Points…

-Far and away the cheapest ski resort we have found to date.
-A days ski pass including insurance sets you back only €35 (€32.50 ex insurance) per person and for an extra €7.50 you have the option to ski under the flood lights until 8.45pm.
-In addition a coffee break or lunch stop at one of the restaurants wont break the bank.
-You can expect significant change from €10 for 2 coffees which is rarity in Alpine resorts.
+Far and away from the cheapest ski resort, we have found to date.
+A days ski pass including insurance sets you back only €35 (€32.50 ex-insurance) per person and for an extra €7.50 you have the option to ski under the floodlights until 8.45 pm.
+In addition, a coffee break or lunch stop at one of the restaurants won’t break the bank.
+You can expect a significant change from €10 for 2 coffees which is a rarity in Alpine resorts.

 Most pitches had access to mains power and the overnight costs were reasonable.
 A single night stay will set you back €9.60 which includes free water and waste disposal.

 Power can be purchased for €2.50 for 4 hours which whilst not cheap use of generators was not frowned upon.

 The aire also offers a daily gas rental delivery each morning which is handy if you run short (note you will need to sign a French gas rental agreement).